By Kelly Olson

 - Think about ways to ensure that you can “unplug” during your vacation.
 Limit how you will be available and how often you will check your email.
 Shut off your email so that it won’t push to your phone.
 Let staff know that you only want to be notified if there is an emergency, and then let them know what an “emergency” is.

 - Consider whether turning a “work trip” into a personal vacation is the right thing for you.
 Are you able to fully relax so that you can return to work rejuvenated?

 Take the time and effort to take time off, connect with loved ones, and enjoy all that summer vacations have to offer.

 If relationships or daily stressors are affecting your life, counselors at The Village can help.
-Call 800-627-8220 or fill out the contact us form.
+Call 800-627-8220 or contact us online.